SOTIF-SE/SOTIFA/README.md

 # A STPA-Guided SOTIF Assessment of Real-Time Autonomous Driving Behavior in Uncertain Environments

 This repository presents a new SOTIF(Safety Of The Intended Functionality) assessment tool for ADS----SOTIFA.
-It can systematically evaluate the SOTIF risk of different design models of ADS(Automated Driving System) under uncertain environment.
+It can systematically evaluate the SOTIF risk of different design models of ADS(Automated Driving System) under an uncertain environment.

 ## Overview